MorrisMA/M16C5x/README.md

 P16C5x, by using wired-OR bus connections rather than explicit multiplexers.
 These improvements also provided some reductions in the resource utilization of the project.

+####Release 2.5.1

+Modified the BMM file to allow the MEM file data fields to be represented in natural order.
+In other words, unlike the previous release, the most significant nibble is the first (leftmost) character of each data word, and the least significant nibble is the last (rightmost) character in a data word.
+Also modified the utility provided that converts Intel Hex programming files into files compatible with the Xilinx Data2MEM utility program.